 CMS established a modified set of criteria for attestation in Program Years 2015 through 2018, known as Modified Stage 2.
-Modified Stage 2 replaced the core and menu structure of Stages 1 and 2 with a single set of objectives and measures, and establishes several other changes to the EHR Incentive Program.
+Modified Stage 2 replaced the core and menu structure of Stages 1 and 2 with a single set of objectives and measures, and establishes several other changes to the program.

 Stage 3 improves outcomes.

 In Program Year 2019 and beyond, Eligible Professionals must attest to Stage 3 of Meaningful Use.

 EHR Reporting Period for Meaningful Use

 Program Year 2020: In Program Year 2020, the EHR reporting period for Eligible Professionals is any continuous 90 days between January 1, 2020, and December 31, 2020.